3D Beamforming Through Joint Phase-Time Arrays: 3D Beamforming Design

 \subsubsection{Joint}

 For the joint case, the optimization parameters are $\bm\phi$ and $\bm\tau$, initialized according to \eqref{eq:phi} and \eqref{eq:tau} similar to greedy optimization.
 After initialization, we quantize these values with a specific precision for delay, $\tau_p$, and bit size for phase, $\beta$.
-Then, these parameters, $\bm\phi$, and $\bm\tau$, are updated using their gradients until the convergence criteria are met, which is the same criteria as in Line 18 of Algorithm~\ref{alg:1}.
+Then, these parameters, $\bm\phi$, and $\bm\tau$, are updated using their gradients until meeting the convergence criteria, which is the same as Line 18 of Algorithm~\ref{alg:1}.